ERnsTL/flowd/README.md

 Online editing:

 * Supported based on the FBP network protocol.
-* Currently used user interface us noflo-ui.
+* Currently used user interface is noflo-ui.
+* Multi-client behavior is partial; full parallel client support is still being hardened.
 * Currently only 1 graph inside the runtime is implemented, though the data structures are there to support multiple.
-* TODO Support for multiple graphs inside the runtime, managed completely separately.
+* (planned) Support for multiple graphs inside the runtime, managed completely separately.
-* TODO Support for multiple FBP network protocol clients in parallel (?)
+* (planned) Support for multiple FBP network protocol clients in parallel.
 * Much to clarify with developers of noflo-ui, status messages and documentation are terse.

 Security:

 * Currently unimplemented.
-* Basic token-based security and TLS support would be easy to add (TODO).
+* (planned) Basic token-based security and TLS support would be easy to add.
-* User and ACL management as well as ACL checking currently unimplemented (TODO).
+* (planned) User and ACL management as well as ACL checking currently unimplemented.

 Multi-language feature:

-* Part of the next milestone (TODO).
+* (planned) Part of the next milestone.
 * Basic loading and unloading of a dlopen()'ed component is there (LibComponent).

 Multiple component APIs, component data formats: